United States : Safety by City

 Come and enjoy New Orleans’ Creole cuisine and feast your ears.

 Warnings & Dangers in New Orleans

 New Orleans is overall a safe city, especially for tourists.
 It has some dangerous areas that should be avoided, but they are far from the usual tourist landmarks.
 You are advised to remain vigilant around tourist landmarks, since pickpockets are an issue there, and keep an eye out for suspicious activities wherever you go.

 TRANSPORT & TAXIS RISK : LOW

-If you want to see most of New Orleans, driving your own car might be your best bet, as there are no buses that run through the heart of the city.
-The Regional Transit Authority offers bus and streetcar services, but don't completely rely on them, particularly if you're staying for a longer period of time.
+If you want to see most of New Orleans, driving your car might be your best bet, as there are no buses that run through the heart of the city.
+The Regional Transit Authority offers bus and streetcar services, but don't completely rely on them, particularly if you're staying for a longer period.